 Steven Finn's Ashes numbers are very respectable - 28 wickets from seven Test against Australia at 30.39, almost identical to his career average - but they barely scratch the surface of the emotional rollercoaster he has been through.
-After his recall to the squad for this year's series, as a replacement for Ben Stokes, here is a look back at the ups and downs Finn has had facing the Aussies.
+After his latest injury*, having been recalled to the squad as a replacement for Ben Stokes, here is a look back at the ups and downs Finn has had facing the Aussies.

 Finn arrived at The Gabba in 2010 with an impressive 32 wickets from his eight Tests and took his place as one of three quicks alongside James Anderson and Stuart Broad.
 His first Ashes wicket came on the second day when he stooped low to grab a return catch off Simon Katich before adding Michael Clarke with a short delivery.
 He took some punishment during the mammoth stand of 307 between Michael Hussey and Brad Haddin, but once that partnership was broken he cleaned up the lower order to finish with 6 for 125 - a career-best.